securitytxt/security-txt/draft-foudil-securitytxt.md

 # The Specification

+This standard defines a text file to be placed in a known location that provides information for security researchers to assist in disclosing security issues.

-security.txt is a text file that SHOULD be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} for web properties.
-If it is not possible to place the security.txt file in the /.well-known/ path or setup a redirect, web-based services MAY place the file in the top-level path as a fall back option.
+The file is named "security.txt", and this file SHOULD be placed under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} of a domain name or IP address for web properties.
+If it is not possible to place the security.txt file in the /.well-known/ path or setup a redirect, web-based services MAY place the file in the top-level path of a given web domain or IP address ("/security.txt") as a fall back option.
 For web-based services, the instructions MUST be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}.
-For file systems and version control repositories a .security.txt file SHOULD be placed in the root directory.
+For file systems and version control repositories a ".security.txt" file SHOULD be placed in the root directory of a particular file system or source code project.

 This text file contains multiple directives with different values.
 The "directive" is the first part of a field all the way up to the colon ("Contact:").
-Directives are case-insensitive.
+Directives MUST be case-insensitive.
 The "value" comes after the directive ("https://example.com/security").
-A "field" always consists of a directive and a value ("Contact: https://example.com/security").
+A "field" MUST always consist of a directive and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
-It is important to note that you need a separate line for every field.
-One MUST NOT chain multiple values for a single directive.
-Everything MUST be in a separate field.
-Unless otherwise indicated, any directive can appear multiple times.
+It is important to note that you MUST have a separate line for every field.
+One MUST NOT chain multiple values for a single directive and everything MUST be in a separate field.
+Unless otherwise indicated in a definition of a particular field, any directive MAY appear multiple times.

+## Scope

-A security.txt file MUST only apply to the domain in the URI used to retrieve it, not to any of its subdomains or parent domains.
+A "security.txt" file MUST only apply to the domain in the URI used to retrieve it, not to any of its subdomains or parent domains.
+A "security.txt" file that is found in a file system or version control repository MUST only apply to the folder or repository in which it is located, and not to any of its parent or sibling folders, or repositories.

 Some examples appear below: